cysouw/diathesis/text/c10_participle.md

 There is a surprisingly large group of intransitive verbs that allow for both a *haben* and a *sein* perfect.
 However, most turn out to be the result of some diathesis productively applied to these verb.
 Besides those productive diatheses there is only a very small group of intransitive verbs that alternate between *haben* and *sein*.
 In this section I have collected all those different kinds of intransitive verbs that allow for both auxiliaries [see also @hinze2007; @gillmann2016: Ch.
 5].
 Additionally, the next [@sec:participles-haben-sein-perfect-reflexive-drop] discusses verbs that allow for an intransitive *haben* perfect with a reflexive pronoun and an intransitive *sein* perfect without a reflexive pronoun.

-The main group of intransitive verbs that are attested with both *haben* and *sein* (without the involvement of a diathesis) are verbs that describe a natural process, like *splittern* 'to sliver' [@next a] or *faulen* 'to rot' [@next b].
+The main group of intransitive verbs that are attested with both *haben* and *sein* (without the involvement of a diathesis) are verbs that describe a natural process, like *splittern* 'to splinter' [@next a] or *faulen* 'to rot' [@next b].
 These verbs can both be used to describe the process (with a *haben* perfect) and the result of this process (taking a *sein* perfect), though these semantic differences are very faint.
 Curiously, almost all verbs that show this phenomenon also have as *ver/zer‑* prefixed variant with minimal semantic change (cf. [@sec:preverb-intransitive-with-unaccusative]).
 These prefixed variants, e.g. *zersplittern, verfaulen, verrosten*, consistently take *sein* in the perfect.

 ::: ex
 a.
-Das Holz war nicht brauchbar, es hat zu sehr gesplittert.^[Attested online at the ~~DWDS~~ dictionary at https://www.dwds.de/wb/splittern, accessed 21 September 2022.] \
+Das Holz war nicht brauchbar, es hat zu sehr gesplittert.^[Attested online at the ~~DWDS~~ dictionary at <https://www.dwds.de/wb/splittern>, accessed 21 September 2022.] \
-   Die Fensterscheibe ist in tausend Scherben gesplittert.^[Attested online at the ~~DWDS~~ dictionary at https://www.dwds.de/wb/splittern, accessed 21 September 2022.]
+   Die Fensterscheibe ist in tausend Scherben gesplittert.^[Attested online at the ~~DWDS~~ dictionary at <https://www.dwds.de/wb/splittern>, accessed 21 September 2022.]
 b.
 Blut und Fleischinfus, das längere Zeit gefault hat, scheint weniger schädlich zu wirken.^[~~DWDS~~: Koch, Robert: Untersuchung über die Aetiologie der Wundinfectionskrankheiten.
 Leipzig, 1878.] \
    Und wir haben gehungert, so gehungert, daß mir das Fleisch am Leibe gefault ist.^[~~DWDS~~: Die Zeit, 30.09.1988, Nr.
 40.]
 :::